Last Updated on October 12, 2021 by Julia Wilson

 - Rehydration with intravenous fluids.

 Also referred to as malignant neoplasms or malignant tumours, cancer is the uncontrolled division of cells that normally should be restrictive in their growth.
-Cancers which have the potential to cause blood to appear in the stool include intestinal cancer, colon cancer and anal gland cancer.
+Cancers that have the potential to cause blood to appear in the stool include intestinal cancer, colon cancer and anal gland cancer.

-Benign (non-cancerous) growths which can occur on the wall of the lower intestine or around the anus.
+Benign (non-cancerous) growths can occur on the wall of the lower intestine or around the anus.
 Polyps are extensions of the innermost tissue, and are either attached by a stalk or protrude directly out of the lining.